We've all heard about growth hacking, right?

 In order to become the world's biggest online marketplace, the Amazon team spent over 20 years rigorously testing every detail of the site.

-The leading eCommerce stores do the same thing today.
+The leading eCommerce experts do the same thing today.
 They constantly test new marketing channels, creatives, formats, and strategies to try to discover the winning combination for their business.

 What is an eCommerce growth hack?